avatarsdk/metaperson-loader-unity/Documentation~/MetaPersonPointCloudLoadingSample.md

 * `"split_vertices": true`
 * `"pointclouds": true`

-The output directory contains several files, but only the following are required for Unity:
+The output directory contains several files, but only highlighted in bold are required for Unity:
 * AvatarBody.ply
 * AvatarBodyMale_Color_1K.png
 * **AvatarEyelashes.ply**